sadiqshittu/sadiqshittu.github.io/_pages/about.md

 ---
 Bio
 ======
 I am a master's student in advanced computer science at Newcastle University.
-My research interest lies in human-centered security and privacy, focusing on how human factors influence issues related to system’s security and privacy.
+My research interest is in human-centered (cyber)security and privacy.
+Specifically, the use of empirical methods to explore how end users influence computer security and privacy issues.

 Previously, I received my BS in computer science with first-class honours from Fountain University Osogbo and a National Diploma in Computer Science from Federal Polytechnic Bida, Nigeria.